A student writing on paper

 BA Creative Writing contains core modules at each level of study.

-At Level 4, students are introduced to basic principles of creative writing, with seminars and lectures on writing poetry, prose fiction and drama.
+At level 4 (year 1), students are introduced to basic principles of creative writing, with seminars and lectures on writing poetry, prose fiction and drama.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.